jessicahuynh/jessicahuynh/README.md

 # jessicahuynh.info

 Personal website built with the [hugo](gohugo.io) static site generator.
 Continuously deployed every time I push with Netlify.
+The static assets are built before pushing.
 Currently using hugo 0.72.0.

-LESS compiled into CSS markup with a Visual Studio code task (inside `.vscode/`). `Ctrl+Shift+B` to execute.
-Requires an install of `lessc`.

-On a local machine, clone repo, download hugo, and run `hugo server` command.
-To generate website into the `public/` directory, run `hugo`.
+## To recreate locally

+1. Install `nvm` and then `node` (at least version 14.4.0)
+2. `npm install` in the root directory (same level as `package.json`)
+3. `hugo server` to see on localhost

+When modifying LESS files, `npm run build:css` to create all static assets.

+For quick local changes before building the entire thing, `npm run less` would be sufficient.